killme2008/carmine-sentinel/README.md

 ## Pub/Sub

-Please use `carmine-sentinel.core/with-new-pubsub-listener` to replace `taoensso.carmine/with-new-pubsub-listener` and provide master-name, sentinel-group to take advantage of sentinel cluster like this:
+Please use `carmine-sentinel.core/with-new-pubsub-listener` to replace `taoensso.carmine/with-new-pubsub-listener` and provide `master-name`, `sentinel-group` to take advantage of sentinel cluster like this:

 ```clojure
 (def server1-conn {:sentinel-group :group1 :master-name "mymaster"})